-To move the counterweight, loosen the inset nylon tipped lock screw with the allen key supplied in the antiskate Quadrant pack.
+To move the counterweight, loosen the inset nylon tipped lock screw.
 Roughly set the tracking force with the main weight, lightly tighten the lock screw, then adjust to the final setting by rotating the small fine adjustment weight.

 Mass loading